Nutrition

 Appropriate Serving Sizes for Different Breeds and Ages

 Veterinarians recommend starting with small amounts.
-For homemade diets, about one teaspoon of eggshell powder per 1,000 calories is a good starting point.
+With homemade diets, 1 teaspoon of eggshell powder to 1,000 calories is a good starting point.
 This allows you to monitor how your pup reacts.
-Remember, every dog is different, so adjustments may be necessary based on size, age, and health conditions.
+It is important to remember that all dogs are individuals, and changes can be made depending on size, age, and health problems.

 Tips for Gradually Introducing Eggs to Your Dog's Meals